wangzhaomxy/SAMRI/README.md

 ```

 #### Multi‑GPU (same node, PyTorch DDP)
-Some HPC provide commnad terminal for multi GPU mode.
-The following command can be used in this situation.
+Some HPC systems provide command-line access for multi-GPU training.
+The following command can be used in such cases and can also be included in a SLURM script for batch execution.
 ```bash
 python train_multi_gpus.py \
   --model_type samri \